matsteele/JobCoinInterface/readme.md

 <br/>
 <img src="./src/assets/readmeScreenShots/graph.png" width="450"/>

-* Transaction Window
-Transactions are linked up to the JobCoin API.
+* Transaction widget through transactions are pushed using the JobCoin API.
 Availabe Users are listed, and transactions are sent if the amount is below the balance and the user is valid.
 <br/>
 <img src="./src/assets/readmeScreenShots/transact.png" width="300"/>